HippoClinicInc/partner/vb6/project/README.md

 7. **Cross-Computer Issues**: Follow the troubleshooting guide above when opening project on different computers
 8. **UI Responsiveness**: The application now includes proper DoEvents calls to prevent interface freezing
 9. **Cancel Functionality**: Users can cancel long-running upload operations using the Cancel button
+10. **Thread Management**: The upload worker thread automatically manages its lifecycle - it shuts down after 15 minutes of inactivity and automatically restarts when new upload tasks are added.
+No manual thread management is required.